The Beer Garden Guide to Munich

 FAQs

-Although it’s slowly evolving, (COVID helped normalize card usage) cash is king in Germany, especially in Bavaria.
-It’s better to bring both cash and card to be safe (funnily enough there are now a couple card only beer gardens in Berlin), you’ll end up using the cash in Bavaria, trust me.
+Although it’s slowly evolving, (COVID helped normalize card usage) cash really is king in Germany, especially in Bavaria.
+It’s better to bring both cash and card to be safe (funnily enough there are now a couple card only beer gardens in Berlin).
+You’ll end up using the cash in Bavaria, trust me.

 Do beer gardens only serve beer?

 *Schorles (spritzers in English) are quite popular in Germany.
 They’re made by diluting wine or juice with carbonated water.
-This gives the drink a more refreshing taste and also increases hydration and limits sugar and alcohol intake.
+This gives the drink a more refreshing taste, while increasing hydration, and limiting sugar and alcohol intake.
 Rhubarb and apple spritzers are most commonly seen at beer gardens and are served without alcohol, making them a great drink for kids or those who prefer not to drink alcohol.

 What kind of beer can be found at Munich’s beer gardens?

 Starkbier (strong), Festbier (festival), Weissbier (wheat), Hell (lager), Dunkel (dark), and Pils can be found at Munich’s beer gardens, although most beer gardens only serve one to three types.
-I typically go for a Weissbier as I like a hoppy fermented taste.
+I typically go for a Weissbier as I enjoy a more hoppy fermented taste.
 If a beer garden is run by a specific brewery then they’ll likely only serve their brand of beer.
-Simply Munich does a great job at describing these types of beers, as well as listing local breweries that create these beers, so you might want to hop over to their page if you’re interested in learning more.
+Simply Munich does a great job at describing these types of beers, as well as listing the local breweries that create these beers, so you might want to hop on over to their page if you’re interested in learning from the experts.

 Are children allowed at beer gardens?